giannicamp2018-maker/CodeLingo/README.md

 ## Features

-- **Code Generation**: Enter an English description and get code in Python, JavaScript, or HTML/CSS
+- **Code Generation**: Enter an English description and get code in Python, C++, JavaScript, CSS, HTML, or Java
 - **Code Explanation**: Paste code and get a detailed explanation of how it works
 - **User Authentication**: Secure user registration and login with password hashing
 - **Project Management**: Create projects/folders to organize your code examples